Baltic Sustainability Awards

 4.3.
 The application must include practices used by the Applicant or should state other means that the applying entity uses to further the development of sustainability and innovations in the Baltic region.
 The criteria for evaluation are noted below in 7.

 4.4.
 Submitting several applications

-Individuals can apply by themselves, or others can nominate them, and they can participate only in the Changemakers category.
-The individual can apply only once; therefore, he or she should list all achievements in one application.
+Individuals can apply by themselves, or others can nominate them.
+The individual can apply only once; therefore, one should list all achievements in the application.
 Suppose an individual has applied and has been nominated by a third party.
 In that case, the Jury prioritizes the application submitted by the individual over the application form submitted by a third party.